Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 In the final phase of PECS, the student learns to answer other questions such as “What do you see?”, “What do you hear?” and “What do you smell?”.
 This is done by teaching them to use additional phrases such as “I see,” “I hear,” and “I smell” on their sentence strips, expanding their requests beyond “I want.”

-The benefit of PECS
+The Benefits of the PECS System for Autism

-- Improves the initiation of communication
+• Encouraging independent initiation of communication

-- Increases the use of speech in some learners
+• Supporting speech development in some learners

-Find out more about Lighthouse Autism Centers and how we use PECS
+Find Out More About Lighthouse Autism Centers and How We Use PECS

 Together, we can unlock your child’s potential